What filaments do you recommend?

 Because it’s also the most popular filament, you can get it inexpensively in a rainbow of colors:

 TPU stands for Thermoplastic Polyurethane.
 TPU is a flexible filament.
 That means that the objects you create can bend without breaking.
-It’s a little harder to print than PLA and I’ve had trouble getting some brands of TPU to stick well, but when you need a flexible object, TPU is the solution.
-You’ll have fewer color choices than PLA and you’ll pay a bit more for a 1 kg roll, but the end result will be almost indestructible!
+It’s a little harder to print than PLA, and I’ve had trouble getting some brands of TPU to stick well, but when you need a flexible object, TPU is the solution.
+You’ll have fewer color choices than PLA and pay a bit more for a 1 kg roll, but the result will be almost indestructible!

 Once you’ve been successful printing with these two filaments you can branch out and try others like PETG, ASA, and an alphabet soup of others.
-You can even get carbon-fiber infused filaments!
+You can even get carbon-fiber-infused filaments!
 Still, for now, 3D printing has some inherent features that limit its strength in certain contexts.
 So, if the failure of that device could result in injury, avoid addressing those needs with a 3D-printed device.

 I also found this video a good presentation on the topic of The 5 Filament Types You Need to Know (And What They’re Good For).